1,000+ Opportunities

 If you have any questions about this process, please feel free to co ntact Kristin Sommers at 302-250-4966 any time Monday through Friday between 9am and 5pm EST or send an email to info@welfarefoundationde. org

-Based on current listing details, eligibility includes: Non-profit organizations.
+According to the current listing, eligibility includes: Non-profit organizations.
 Geographic focus is the state of Delaware and southern Chester County, Pennsylvania.
 Primarily for capital grants (not endowments).
-Applicants should confirm final requirements in the official notice before submission.
+Confirm the full requirements in the official notice before applying.